Renault Trafic: Trafic Formula Edition

 Launched in 2018, the Formula Edition was available on the Trafic alongside the Kangoo and Master, and featured a new paint and wheels, plus black and yellow trim.

 Trafic X-Track

 Launched in 2016, the Trafic X-Track is a front-wheel drive offroad version of the Trafic.

-Trafic E-Tech
+Trafic Van E-Tech

 The 100% electric Trafic was officially presented at the 2022 IAA.
 It is equipped with a 90 kW electric traction motor drawing from the same 52 kW-hr battery as the larger electric Master E-Tech, giving a WLTP range of 297 km.
 The van can accept charging power of up to 7 kW (single-phase AC) or 22 kW (three-phase AC), and a fast-charging option (50 kW DC) is available.
 A passenger van variant may be based on the Hippie Caviar Hotel concept shown in 2021.